 Put everything together in a portable bag to keep on hand and you’ll have just about everything you need for any orthodontic issue that may arise.
 This little kit could save you some time and trouble if you end up having to wait longer than expected for your next appointment with us!

 Even if something comes up and you can’t make your scheduled appointment at our Bellaire or Pearland office, our team is here to help!
 We’re always happy to answer your questions or address any concerns you may have.
 If you’re ready to learn more about orthodontics and how to care for your smile between orthodontic visits, contact our office today.
-Dr. McGrory is here to help you maintain your smile and your health!
+Dr. McGrory and Dr. McCarty are here to help you maintain your smile and your health!